ingrammicro/concerto/Getting started with Kubernetes.md

 ## Uploading config files

 Kubernetes allows the configuration of pods and replication controllers to be defined in a .json or .yaml file.
-Once your Kubernetes cluster is operational, these files can be uploaded to your cluster using the Flexiant Concerto UI.
+Once your Kubernetes cluster is operational, these files can be uploaded to your cluster using the IMCO Cloud Orchestrator UI.

 To upload configuration files: